HarryPehkonen/ComputoPermutoBook/book/15_multiple_inputs_and_json_patch.md

 3. **Handle missing inputs gracefully** with conditional logic
 4. **Document input order requirements** in your scripts
 5. **Use patch operations for incremental updates** rather than full replacements
+6. **Consider car/cdr for functional processing** when dealing with variable numbers of inputs
+7. **Use car/cdr with reduce** for applying operations across multiple inputs

 ### Chapter Summary